Martin Gilbert: Personal life

 Gilbert was the target of a serious attempt by the State Protection Authority of Hungary to recruit him as an agent in the early 1960s.
 He initially responded warmly, and agreed to go on a Hungarian government-funded trip to Budapest in September 1961, and expressed views about Britain which seemed designed to impress his Hungarian hosts (mixed with some untruths about his background).
 The Hungarians attempted to intercept the many letters he sent back home during the trip, and were able to work out that Gilbert was lying about being a Communist.
 When invited to a further meeting in Paris, Gilbert did not show up and eventually when his intended handler defected to the West, the Hungarians gave up.
-Gilbert never explained the incident himself; writing about it in 2015, Hungarian historian Krisztián Ungváry noted that Gilbert must have realised what was going on, and may have been used by the British intelligence services to plant a double agent.
+Gilbert never explained the incident himself.
+Writing about it in 2015, Hungarian historian Krisztián Ungváry noted that Gilbert must have realised what was going on, and may have been used by the British intelligence services to plant a double agent.

 In 1963, he married Helen Constance Robinson, with whom he had a daughter.
 He had two sons with his second wife, Susan Sacher, whom he married in 1974.
 From 2005, he was married to the Holocaust historian Esther Gilbert, née Goldberg.
 Gilbert described himself as a proud practising Jew and a Zionist.

 Death

 In March 2012, while on a trip to Jerusalem, Gilbert developed a heart arrhythmia from which he never recovered.
 He died in London on 3 February 2015, aged 78.
-Gilbert asked to be buried in Israel, and a Memorial Tribute attended by Gordon Brown and Randolph Churchill (that is, Randolph Leonard Spencer-Churchill, the great-grandson of Winston Churchill) was organised on 24 November 2015 in the Western Marble Arch Synagogue, London.
+Gilbert asked to be buried in Israel.
+A Memorial Tribute attended by Gordon Brown and Randolph Churchill (that is, Randolph Leonard Spencer-Churchill, the great-grandson of Winston Churchill) was organised on 24 November 2015 in the Western Marble Arch Synagogue, London.

 Gilbert's death was announced on 4 February 2015 by Sir John Chilcot.
 Giving evidence before the Foreign Affairs Select Committee about delays in the publication of the report of the Iraq Inquiry, Chilcot reported that Gilbert had died the previous night following a long illness.